TradesmansRepository/football-prediction/README.md

 The aim is to train an ML engine on a set of Championship football data to make match predictions, evaluate the accuracy and then improve the model.

 Through doing this I learnt more about tools such as pandas, numpy, sklearn; and concepts such as web scraping, data analysis, model training and prediction.

+The code is comment heavy.
+This was a learning experience and not an example of great code structure.